 The path to emdrive started approximately forty years ago.

-In 1974 a well know British electrical engineer, Professor Eric Laithwaite was invited to lecture at the Royal Institution.
+In 1974 a well known British electrical engineer, Professor Eric Laithwaite, was invited to lecture at the Royal Institution.
 Laithwaite had a distinguished career and is credited with among other things the development of the maglev rail system.

 Laithwaite chose as his topic gyroscopes although he did not have a long history of research on the topic at point in his career.
 He presented the Institution with the radical opinion that gyroscopes weigh less when spinning.
 He attempted to “prove” this by lifting a spinning gyroscope, something he couldn’t do with the object wasn’t spinning.